Are women really banned from the banquet table during Chinese New Year?

-Liu goes on, though, to praise Shandong for preserving the etiquette rites of its native philosophers, Confucius and Mozi, and says daughters-in-law should make room for their in-laws and elders if there is limited seating (while saying nothing of sons’ and sons-in-law’s obligation to do the same): “Disregard of propriety and shame lead to cultural degeneration,” he writes.
+Liu goes on, though, to praise Shandong for preserving the etiquette rites of its native philosophers, Confucius and Mozi, and says daughters-in-law should make room for their in-laws and elders if there is limited seating at family banquets (while saying nothing of sons’ and sons-in-law’s obligation to do the same): “Disregard of propriety and shame lead to cultural degeneration,” he writes.
 “As a daughter-in-law, shouldn’t you be helping your mother-in-law and sister-in-law cook?
 Or are we supposed to let daughters-in-law socialize and drink with the guests?”

-However, says, Wang, “It’s true that China’s feudal culture says it’s the women’s job to cook, and the men to drink and entertain the guests, so women often have no chance to eat until the men are done.”
+Nevertheless, many women are de facto banned from the table due to their other feudal obligations.
+“China’s feudal culture says it’s the women’s job to cook, and the men to drink and entertain the guests, so women often have no chance to eat until the men are done,” says Wang.

 He tells TWOC, though, that the headline, which attracted 5.5 million views, was sensationalized: “I wanted to focus on the broad gender divisions in my village…but many readers accused me of perpetuating myths about Shandong as a very backward place.”

-“What’s actually at play are traditional divisions of labor in the village, which are imbalances inherited from the past—’women inside, men outside’; women in the kitchen, men in public with the guests.”
-Other Spring Festival rituals, including calling on relatives and worshiping the ancestors, are also typically performed by the “male offspring” (男丁) of the family, and married women on rare occasions.
+“What’s actually at play are traditional divisions of labor in the village, which are imbalances inherited from the past.
+The idea of ‘women inside, men outside’ states that women should stay in the kitchen, while men can be out in public with the guests,” he explains.
+Other Spring Festival rituals, including calling on relatives and worshiping the ancestors, are also traditionally performed by the “male offspring” (男丁) of the family in Bai’s region, and by married women on rare occasions.